geogardenclub/geogardenclub.github.io/docs/business-guide/intern-management.md

 # Intern Management

-Welcome, new GGC Marketing Intern!
-This page provides a checklist of things that may be required to get started for your internship.
+This page provides a checklist of things that may be required to get a new intern onboarded and offboarded.

 ## Marketing sites access

-Jenna will give you access to the following marketing sites.

-* GeoGardenClub: **Wait to create an account until your first meeting with Jenna.**  New users get three months free so you will not need to pay anything during your internship.
+* GeoGardenClub: **This is a great opportunity to observe account creation and registration!
+Ask intern to wait until the first meeting to complete these steps.**  New users get three months free so interns will not need to pay anything during their internship.
 * Meta: GGC is active on both Instagram and Facebook.
-You will receive full permissions.
+Provide full permissions.
 * AppStoreConnect: This site tracks downloads and App Store metrics.
-Requires the email associated with your Apple ID.
-You will receive "Sales" permissions.
+Requires the email associated with an Apple ID.
+Provide "Sales" permissions.
 * Apple Ads: This site is where we run ad campaigns for the App Store.
-Requires the email associated with your Apple ID.
-You will receive "Acount Read Only" access until you have your Apple Ads certificate and preparing to run an ad campaign.
+Requires the email associated with an Apple ID.
+Provide "Acount Read Only" access until intern has received Apple Ads certificate and is planning on running an ad campaign.
-* Google Play: You may or may not receive access to Google Play, since most of our downloads are currently on iOS.
+* Google Play: Interns may or may not receive access to Google Play, since most of our downloads are currently on iOS.
 * Google Analytics: This is where we can track metrics related to our website.
 A gmail is best for accessing this site.
-You will receive "Marketer" permissions.
+Provide "Marketer" permissions.
 * Applyra: This site provides ASO support.
-Please create your own free account.
+Interns can create their own free account.

 ## Brand and Audience Discovery

+In order to get to know our product, brand, and marketing materials, have the intern complete a brand and audience discovery using the following prompts:

 **Website Review**
 * What is your first impression (within 10 seconds)?